woshiwpa/CoreMathImgProc/README.md

 # CoreMathImgProc
-Core library to process image of mathematics formula .
+Core library for mathe image recognition.

 This source repository is editable in eclipse and can be build using command: